-This simple Peanut Butter Buckeyes recipe is a classic no-bake Christmas candy that can be enjoyed year-round.
-These chocolate-dipped peanut butter balls are rich and creamy and easy to make at home!
-Store the Buckeyes in the freezer to make them last even longer!
+This simple peanut butter buckeyes recipe is a classic no-bake Christmas candy that can be enjoyed year-round.
+These chocolate peanut butter balls are rich and creamy and easy to make at home!
+Store the buckeyes in the freezer to make them last even longer!

 What are Buckeyes?

 Buckeyes are a confection of peanut butter and powdered sugar dipped in chocolate leaving an exposure of peanut butter on top.
-They look like the Ohio buckeye nut, which was named because they look like a buck’s eye.
+They look like the Ohio buckeye nut, which was named because they look like a buck's eye.
 You learned something today, yay!
-But, this Michigan girl doesn’t like to talk much about the Ohio buckeye and much prefers the Peanut Butter Buckeye.
+But, this Michigan girl doesn't like to talk much about the Ohio buckeye and much prefers the peanut butter buckeyes.

-Peanut Butter Buckeyes are widely popular during the Christmas season, and dare I say during football tailgating and the Super Bowl.
+Peanut butter buckeyes are widely popular during the Christmas season, and dare I say during football tailgating and the Super Bowl.
 They can really be served for any year-round party.
-Most of your friends will love them, but just make sure they’re not around anyone with peanut allergies.
+Most of your friends will love them.

 - Mix together peanut butter, butter, vanilla and powdered sugar.